xuyu/goredis/sentinel.md

 ### What It Does

-This command sets or changes the authpassword for a given pod/master.
+This method sets or changes the authpassword for a given pod/master.

 ### Why You Use It